daniel14-pinto14/CustomValidator-SpringBoot/README.md

 Testing STEPS : (8080) /users

-a)  Inserting data into the in memory Database (h2)
+a)  Inserting data into the in memory database (h2)

 {
   "username" : "admin",